Personal solstices | EarthSky.org

 Judy Glattstein in New Jersey wrote, “Houses here are spread apart.
 No chimneys, no standing stones.
 But in the cold of a solstice morning the trees serve to define the rising of the sun.”

-Esther Bartkiw in Torremolinos, Spain in captured this image at 11:44 a.m. local time (10:44 UTC) on December 21, 2016 and wrote: “Taken on the beach at the moment of solstice.”

-Andrea Deegan caught this image at the moment of today’s solstice, too.
-But it was the summer solstice, not the winter solstice, at Oyster Harbour, Australia, and the time on the clock was 6:44 p.m. loca time (still 10:44 UTC).
-Thank you, Andrea!
+Andrea Deegan caught this image at the moment of the December solstice. in 2016.
+But it was the summer solstice, not the winter solstice, at Oyster Harbour, Australia.

 Karl Diefenderfer in Yardley, Pennsylvania wrote: “First light of winter 2016.”
 For the entire globe, this solstice marks the most southerly sunrise of the year.
 For the Northern Hemisphere, it means a low sun crossing the sky throughout the day.